 Application of patches from third-party software (that is, non-OS software like Adobe Reader, Java, etc.) is another critical step that is often overlooked.
 Hackers love to exploit vulnerabilities in application software, so keeping these patches up-to-date goes a long way towards keeping your system secure.

 System hardening involves the removal of all unnecessary and unused software.
 Many devices come with a lot of programs on them that you do not need and will not use.
 Uninstall these programs in order to completely close as many potential doors on your system as possible (though be careful in this process because you might be using one without realizing it).
 There’s no way a hacker can take advantage of a new vulnerability if the affected program simply doesn’t exist on your system!

 This defense mechanism tends to be very underutilized.
 Web content filters block access to websites based on category.
 For example, they can be configured to block access to pornographic or online gambling sites.
 Many of the better filters can also be configured to block access to “Uncategorized” sites — those that have not been vetted for legitimacy.
 While malware can reside on legitimate sites (they get hacked, too), blocking un-vetted sites is a good step towards better online security.

 Secure, Air-Gapped Backups

-Using offsite backups like iCloud and iDrive is a great defense against ransomware.
-If your system is encrypted, you can rebuild it and restore your critical files from backup.
-Even a removable USB drive, with your own encryption on it, can help you survive a ransomware attack without paying the hackers.
+Using offsite backups like iDrive can be a great defense against ransomware, but not all cloud-based backup solutions protect you from a hacker encrypting/deleting your backups and rendering them useless.
+Be sure to research the vendor you use and make sure malware protection is included.
+It is smart to use either a removable USB drive or detachable storage, with your own encryption on it, to help you survive a ransomware attack without paying the hackers.
 Backups also protect against regular, old-fashioned system crashes and hardware failures.
 At some point, every electronic device you have will fail.
 Having a backup is the best way to protect your data.